mohsenSy/mohsenSy.github.io/_posts/2018-02-03-data-processing-pipeline-part-1.md

 ### Web Application

-Now after we finished preparing the pipeline it is time to use, I created a small symfony application in PHP which contains a form that can be used to send log messages to our pipeline you can clone it using this command
+Now after we finished preparing the pipeline it is time to use it, I created a small symfony application in PHP which contains a form that can be used to send log messages to our pipeline you can clone it using this command